 Correspondence and networking meetings with other national and international representatives also took place with participants including Bronwyn Clee, Di Margetts Jodie Ferguson, Marg Armstrong, Sally-Ann Hart and Ann Seal.

-These discussions led to the development of a shared agreement that PBI would design consistent international standards and a training development framework which could be presented to PBA with the hope for it to be adopted and endorsed.
+These discussions led to the development of a shared agreement that PBI would design consistent international standards and a training development framework.

-PBI have formed primarily to review the Protective Behaviours program to:
+PBI has formed primarily to review the Protective Behaviours program to:

 provide quality training